 4 and 5-star hotels and resorts: 400-550 USD

 To reserve your accommodation, choose a trusted booking site that offers 24/7 customer support in case you would need any help before or during your stay.
 Most of the time we use Booking.com or Expedia.com and so far we are very pleased with their services.

 Beach etiquette in The Bahamas

 While on a Bahamas beach vacation, it is important to comply with the local rules of etiquette.
 One of them is that bathing suits are only worn on the beach.
 If you don’t want to go directly back to your hotel, bring a coverup to wear when you leave the beach.
 Dress codes are more flexible on the laid-back Out Islands.
 Casual summer clothing is accepted during the day, but bring a sweater or cardigan for the cooler evenings if you travel during the winter months.

 Nudity is against the law in the Bahamas.
-However, some secluded places tolerate topless sunbathing, but if a beach has a few people who think clothing is an option it doesn’t mean that such behaviour is accepted, so we recommend respecting the local rules.
+However, some secluded places tolerate topless sunbathing, but if a beach has a few people who think clothing is an option it doesn’t mean that such behavior is accepted, so we recommend respecting the local rules.

 Bahamian specialties to eat and drink